 One other small piece of evidence that Type 4 and Type 5 are V352 photos is that they are generally recognized as being 1937 issues.
 Types 1, 2, and 3 are all 1936 and that further separates the groups.
 Because of that, I consider the V352 set as 1937 issue.

-It’s pretty clear that, whether it was out of convenience or not knowing which Type belongs with which classification, that Type 4 and Type 5 are the V352 issues Burdick mentions in his book.
+It’s pretty clear that, whether it was out of convenience or not knowing which Type belongs with which classification, Type 5 and probably Type 4 are the V352 issues Burdick mentions in his book.
 It’s time to recognize these types for what they are and start properly classifying them instead of lumping them in with the R314 photos.
 Those classifications are as such:

 R314 – Current R314 Types 1, 2, and 3